Guides

 Tools for Comprehensive Site Auditing

-No-code crawling tools let you scan an entire site without technical setup or APIs.
+No-code website tools let you scan an entire site without technical setup or APIs.
 These scans can create a baseline, which forms the basis for post-migration checks.

 Most no-code tools focus on a single area, such as functional testing or basic SEO checks.
 Teams often need multiple tools stitched together to build a complete baseline.

 Sitepager takes a broader approach.
-It starts with a single URL crawl and runs multiple checks in one pass.
-From that crawl, you get unified reports that include:
+It starts with a single website scan and runs multiple checks in one pass.
+From that scan, you get unified reports that include:

 Key Takeaways:

-Run complete crawls to capture all pages, including those missing from sitemaps
+• Run complete scans to capture all pages, including those missing from sitemaps

 Step 2: Define Migration Goals and Backups